alanng10/Malaysia/Docue/a.md

 Diaga word "Dia" is pronounce as "dia" in "dial" in English.
 Diaga word "ga" is pronounce as "gu" in "gum" in English.

+Malaysia has 1 define name.

+The name is "Terra".

+Terra word has 1 meaning.

+The meaning is titan entire plane.

+Terra word has 1 meaning.

+The meaning is titan entire land.

+Terra word has 1 meaning.

+The meaning is titan plane center.

+Terra word has 1 meaning.

+The meaning is titan land center.

 Malaysia has define done.

 The done is human civil live.